 - 3. Disengage the bulb holder from the plug connector by pressing the retaining lug. - 4.
-Replace the bulb and connect bulb holder with the plug connector. - 5.
-Insert the bulb holder, engaging the two lugs into the reflector and rotate clockwise to secure. - 6.
-Fit the cap and rotate clockwise.
+Remove and replace the bulb holder with bulb. - 5.
+Attach the plug connector. - 6.
+Insert the bulb holder into the reflector. - 7.
+Swivel the spring clip forwards and engage.